cernst72/vja/Readme.md

 #### Breaking changes in vja 3.0
 vja 3.0 supports (and requires) the most recent Vikunja API 0.22.0.
-Use vja version 2.x for compatibility with Vikunja API 0.21.0.
+Use vja up to version 2.4.1 for compatibility with Vikunja API 0.21.0.

 ## Usage